Software

 cd $BOREALISPATH

-11. Once all dependencies are resolved, use scons to build the system.
+12. Once all dependencies are resolved, use scons to compile the C++ code and build the system.
 SCONSFLAGS variable can be added to .profile to hold any flags such as -j for parallel builds.

 cd $BOREALISPATH